RogerHuba/roger_python_guide/class_27/facilitator.md

   - This dissonance can make it more difficult to reason about the problem domain
 - **What**
   - Object Relational Mappers or mapping ( ORM ) bridges that gap by allowing developers to *mostly* think about Objects while the mappers handles interaction with the database.
-  - You worked with PostgresQL in 301.
-You probably remember statments like:
+  - You worked with Mongo in 301.
+Post Gres is a little different.
+You will see thing in SQL look like this:

 ```sql
 SELECT * FROM users WHERE school = "CodeFellows';
 ```

-> Object-relational-mapping is the idea of being able to write queries like the one above, using
-> our preferred programming language.
->
-> Long story short, we are trying to interact with our database using python instead of SQL.
+> Object-relational-mapping is the idea of being able to write queries like the one above, using our preferred programming language.
+Long story short, we are trying to interact with our database using python instead of SQL.

 - **How**
   - Django's ORM is called a Model